 Volunteer individually or with your club, church, company or school.
 As a volunteer, you can provide friendship to a child, invest your talents as a leader or support us behind the scenes.
 Opportunities are available daytime, evenings and weekends.

 As you start the process, please join us for a tour with lunch.
 Register here.
 Or, would your company, church or club be interested in a Tour in a Box?
 We are available to make presentations out in the community.
-Contact Lynda Carlberg to learn more.
+Contact Katy Bullock to learn more about community presentations.

-Direct service volunteers must successfully complete our application process, attend a 3-hour orientation and commit to a minimum of six months of service and a weekly visit.
-We offer orientation sessions every 1-2 months.
-To register for an orientation session please visit our Event Registration Page, after you have completed and submitted your application.
-Priority needs currently are tutors and lunch buddies.
+Direct service volunteers must successfully complete our application process, attend a 3-hour orientation and commit to a minimum of six months of service.
+If you have questions about direct service volunteering, or the application process in general, please contact Lynda Carlberg by clicking here.
 Click here for a direct service volunteer application.

 Invest time with a child working on academic skills practice in a one-on-one setting for one hour or more per week.
 Minimum age requirement is 18.
 Click here for a tutor job description.